alexcasella/mbta-prediction/README.md

 2. To run the backend server check branch RestAPI (below).
 3. To run the pipeline check check branch pipeline (below).

+### MOC:
+The front end server is hosted on a MOC Ubunutu instance.
+For information on deploying an the MOC please check the MOC [wiki](https://github.com/CCI-MOC/moc-public/wiki/EC500-Instructions).

 ### Branch: Master
 This branch contains the progress of the project uptill Sprint 3, the first version of Boston Now.
 For the latest files please use Branch ui-angular !